AAAAAApril/JsonTranslator/README.md

 ---

-In the above example, `en` and `zh` are both the code of the language to be translated and the mid-segment name of the file.After you have finished translating, the file name will be "intl_zh.arb".
+- In the above example, `en` and `zh` are both the code of the language to be translated and the mid-segment name of the file.After you have finished translating, the file name will be "intl_zh.arb".
-You can set like `target_codes: 'he:iw'` when language code is not the same as your mid-segment name of file.Then the file name will be "intl_he.arb", and `iw` will be used for translate.
+- You can set like `target_codes: 'he:iw'` when language code is not the same as your mid-segment name of file.Then the file name will be "intl_he.arb", and `iw` will be used for translate.
-If you need to translate into multiple languages, you can set like this `target_codes: 'zh:zh-CN,ja,ko'` just separate the language codes with `,`
+- If you need to translate into multiple languages, you can set like this `target_codes: 'zh:zh-CN,ja,ko'` just separate the language codes with `,`
+- It will be never translate when the json key is start with `_` or `@` and never translate when the source key\value is not string.
+- The source json key will be remove from result json when translate failed.